MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **displayNeededReason**  List of reasons for needing display.
 - **eventScenario**  Indicates the purpose of the event (scan started, succeeded, failed, etc.).
-- **filteredDeferReason**  Applicable filtered reasons why reboot was postponed (such as user active, or low battery).
+- **filteredDeferReason**  Applicable filtered reasons why reboot was postponed (such as user active, or low battery)..
 - **gameModeReason**  Name of the executable that caused the game mode state check to start.
 - **ignoredReason**  List of reasons that were intentionally ignored.
 - **raisedDeferReason**  Indicates all potential reasons for postponing restart (such as user active, or low battery).